-I’m a M.S. student in the entomology program.
+I’m a PhD student in the entomology program.
 I joined the bee lab in 2017.
 I am interested broadly in pollinator conservation, more specifically in assessing bumblebee communities along roadsides and in managed parks.
 I’ve always been passionate about conservation and am very excited to be part of such an amazing team of researchers!

 BS, Biology, 2016, University of St. Thomas, St. Paul, MN